NaveenkumarMD/Master-methods/README.md

 # Docs
  Visit [Website](https://js-master-methods.web.app/) to learn more.
 # About
-Master-methods is a javascript add-on library which has some of the additional methods for arrays,objectsnumbers,strings,validations  and so on.
+Master-methods is a javascript add-on library which has some of the additional methods for arrays,objectsnumbers,strings,validations,color conversions  and so on.

-# usage
+# Usage
 ### es2015
     const math=require('master-methods')
 ### es2016